 All she knew was that Weichsel had a fully professional army, and that meant no ‘camp followers’.
 Instead, every company and battalion had an integrated support unit, responsible for managing the soldiers’ logistical needs.

 However, the real reason Kaede asked was because she still had reservations about serving as a member of the Weichsen military, or any military.
 Even highly disciplined modern armies could not escape the taint of war crimes, as American sanctions and threats against the UN International Criminal Court made their guilt in Afghanistan and Iraq all but obvious.
+The idea of an ‘honorable war’ had always been a myth created by romantic fantasies and belligerent propaganda.
 And that didn’t even account for countries like Weichsel which had centuries of deep, cultural hatred against the Northmen who raided them.

 The historian in her might recognize the necessity of war.
 But partaking in it was entirely something else.